 One of the best trips I have done in South America was with friends, walking the Inca Trail into Machu Pichu.
 I have been in Machu Picchu for many occasions, but the Inca Trail trek is one not to miss.
-I will recommend the best way to explore Machu Picchu.
+Of course, trekking is not for everyone.
+So here are a few tips on the different ways to explore Machu Picchu.

 Did you know that there are ancient Inca trails or roads in Ecuador, Bolivia, Chile, Argentina and Peru?
 The whole network of roads and paths is estimated to cover 25,000km.
 Some of these Inca roads are still used in remote parts of the Andes.
 There is even a road that can be traced from Quito all the way south to San Pedro de Atacama.
 This road is called “Qhapaq Nan”.

 Visiting Machu Picchu ruins can be done in one of four ways.